spatney/qube/README.md

 1. support count, min, max, average, first, last
 2. support plug & play storage
 3. parallelize slice, dice & one (i.e map reduce)

+## Contribute

+Contributions are welcome!
+Though I would suggest you discussing your change through issues first, so to avoid throw away work.
+Also contributions in terms of pure ideas are welcome too!